Skip to main content

 Default values

-Most editable field types have a Default value setting in their field settings panel.
+Most editable field types have a Default value setting inside the Label & description section of the field settings panel.
 This value loads when the form opens.

 Static defaults